 Overview Walter Van Tilburg Clark (1909-1971) was a Western author, editor of the Alfred Doten diaries, lecturer at the University of Nevada, Reno, and writer-in-residence at the University of Nevada, Reno, 1962-1971.
 The collection includes notes for class and public lectures; manuscripts of, and notes about Clark's term papers, short stories, articles, and novels, both published and unpublished; scrapbooks containing material related to published works, such as dust jackets, letters received, reviews,...

 Dates: 1905-1997; Majority of material found within 1927-1971

 Identifier: AC 0296

 Overview The Distinguished Nevadan award was established in 1958 when acting president William Wood proposed that such an award be made each year at commencement to recognize prominent individuals who are former or present residents of the state for their significant achievements contributing to the cultural, economic, scientific, or social advancement of Nevada, or for educational service to the state or nation.
 Records include brief biographical sketches of the recipients receiving the Distinguished...

 Identifier: AC 0022

-Abstract The Friends of the University of Nevada, with Helen Wittenberg, Secretary, was a group of alumni and citizens concerned with the suspension of Frank T. Richardson, a faculty member and president of the local AAUP, by university president Minard W. Stout, for distributing an article critical of education professors and supporting higher academic standards.
-This collection primarily documents the Minard W Stout-Frank T. Richardson controversy, and includes correspondence, transcripts, and...
+Overview The Friends of the University of Nevada was a group of alumni and concerned citizens.
+Helen Wittenberg, active in local affairs, served as secretary to the Friends and was married to Ralph Wittenberg, an attorney representing Frank Richardson who was a faculty member suspended and president of the local AAUP suspended by university president Minard W. Stout for distributing an article critical of education professors and supporting higher academic standards.
+Also active in the Friends were Etta...

 Scope and Contents Research files for his books on Walter Van Tilburg Clark, published by University of Nevada Press.
 Preliminary inventory available in department.